digitalrebar/doc/deployment/config/admin_port_maps.rst

 Rebar Admin Node Port Mapping
 -----------------------------

-The following table can help figure out which Digital Rebar services are running on the admin server.
+The following table can help determine which Digital Rebar services are running on the admin server.
 Depending on the configuration, they may not have to be exposed.

 Please review and edit these port numbers.